Realizing the analytic surgery group of Higson and Roe geometrically, Part III: Higher invariants: Delocalized Chern characters

 Our next goal is to study the delocalized Chern character as a mapping from classes to classes; that is, prove that it respects the relations in the group and is compatible with the other Chern characters in the geometric analogue of the surgery exact sequence.
 We define the localized Chern character

-By standard results from Chern-Weyl theory, the class of the right hand side in $\hat{H}_*^{<e>}(\mathcal{A}(\Gamma))$ is independent of choice of connection and we suppress this choice from the notation.
-That the map is well defined follows from Proposition \ref{localorp} (and the standard Chern-Weyl theory).
+By standard results from Chern-Weil theory, the class of the right hand side in $\hat{H}_*^{<e>}(\mathcal{A}(\Gamma))$ is independent of choice of connection and we suppress this choice from the notation.
+That the map is well defined follows from Proposition \ref{localorp} (and the standard Chern-Weil theory).

 \begin{theorem} The delocalized Chern character from Definition \ref{delcherndefiniti} induces a well defined mapping

 that makes the following diagram commute:

 \end{theorem}